Mendix October Release: Frictionless Delivery of Enterprise Mobile Apps

 I hope you will enjoy all the improvements for developing multi-device apps with native capabilities!
 But let’s not stop here, as there is a lot more involved in bringing your awesome apps to users…

 While developing a hybrid mobile app, you cannot simply test it in your mobile browser because the native widgets will not work.
 Some of these widgets will offer an alternative implementation for when they are running in an ordinary browser; others will not work at all.
-To see what your application will look like including the native capabilities, you can use the Mendix Developer App.

 Via ‘View app’ in the toolbar or through the ‘Run’ menu, you can reach the hybrid mobile app dialog.
 It tells you where you can download the Mendix Developer app.
 More importantly, it shows a QR code that can be scanned with that app.
 This is a quick way to load your app into a PhoneGap / Cordova compatible environment.